TheSunCat/Whitehole/README.md

 All downloads can be found on the release page.

 ## Changelog:
-- Area colors have been changed
+- Some area colors have been changed

 **Added:**
 - *Work in progress* Obj importer
 - *Work in progress* Keybinds customizer
 - *Work in progress* Riivolution-*like* mod opener: Open a mod on top of the vanilla game files.

-**Bugs:**
+**Bug Fixes:**
-- Title bar shows "Whitehole" rather than "Whitehole v1.6.1"
+- Title bar now shows "Whitehole" rather than "Whitehole v1.6.1"

 ### Version 1.5.4